balajikannadasan/Thresholding/README.md

 <br>

 ### Step2:
-Raed the image and convert it into grayscale image.
+Read the image and convert it into grayscale image.
 <br>

 ### Step3: